translate/amagama/docs/index.rst

 to find good matches to new strings.

 amaGama is implemented in Python on top of PostgreSQL.
-There are currently no releases of the software, but the `source code is available at Github
+There are currently no releases of the software, but the `source code is available at GitHub
 <https://github.com/translate/amagama>`_.

 A public deployment of amaGama is available, providing both a `public API